john-f-kennedy-noaa/nmfs-species-range-metatdata/README.md

 # nmfs-species-range-metatdata
 Collection of Utilities to Read/Write a Dataset's Metadata.

+1. Gather and organize source files
+2. Create/Use Python script to create folders and GDBs
+3. Create/Use Python script to unzip source files

 # What inspired nmfs-species-range-metatdata?
 There was a need to automate and update nmfs species range metatdata.
 It also was developed to help people deal with metadata in the Python environment.